 Like any religious book the Grundgesetz is never read, always believed to say what the individual basing his argument on it wants it to say and must not be contested, not even amended beyond some petty left-wing policy goals.
-To leave ‘the ground of the Grundgesetz’ is a phrase uttered whenever somebody is accused of apostasy.
+To ‘leave the ground of the Grundgesetz’ is a phrase uttered whenever somebody is accused of apostasy.
 The name Grundgesetz replaces the words democracy, human rights and so forth, leaving the populace wildly uninformed.
-Germans regard their constitution as an embodyment of their values, which are actually the zeitgeist of the day.
-They see it less as a document to restrict the powers of the government.
-The saints of that ‘religion’ are called the ‘Fathers of the Grundgesetz’ and nobody can say who they are and why they are always right.
+Germans regard their constitution as an embodiment of their values, which are actually the zeitgeist of the day.
+They see it less so as a document to restrict the powers of the government.
+The saints of that ‘religion’ are called the ‘fathers of the Grundgesetz’ and nobody can say who they are and why they are always right.

 It doesn’t do what it says it does

-Church and state are seperated.
-Problem is that churches are legally organs of the German state and even school indoctination is commanded by the Grundgesetz.
+Church and state are separated.
+Problem is that churches are legally organs of the German state and even school indoctrination is commanded by the Grundgesetz.
 The contradictions go on and on, hardly mentioned, hardly discussed.
 Who would?
 Nobody reads it!
 And doesn’t government and media put out ‘legal constitution experts’ to safeguard the people against government overreach?
 Isn’t that good enough?
 For Germans it is.

 The government is elected in a way that the majority party leadership, the government and the leading functions of the parliament are in the hands of the same people.
 These small circles of power don’t even change much over the course of multiple elections.
-The media market is also drowned by state media decreed by the Grundgesetz.
-Only G-d knows on what the Supreme Court Justices base their verdicts but they manage to demand law changes to set government payments to the penny.
+The Supreme Court is hardly explaining on what legal section they base their judgements on.
+Only G-d knows how they manage to demand law changes to set government payments to the penny.

 That is just a quick overview of what is wrong with both the text and the practice.

 Disclaimer: Since the government is a tad nervous at the moment, I confirm that the constitution must be respected.
 Changes are applied by the channels that the constitution itself sets and must not result in the removal of our freedoms.